decred/dcrdocs/docs/advanced/block-header-specifications.md

 }
 ```

-Mining is performed by incrementing nonce until the block header is
+Mining is performed by incrementing the nonce until the block
-below the target.
-ExtraData is allowed to be used as an extra nonce
+header is below the target.
+ExtraData is allowed to be used as an
-for fast hashing devices like ASICs, but a soft fork may change this
+extra nonce for fast hashing devices like ASICs, but a soft fork
-at some point (to allow it to be used for other consensus data
+may change this at some point (to allow it to be used for other
-structures).
+consensus data structures).